American Gaming Association Projects 17% of American Adults Will Bet on March Madness

 “There’s nothing more thrilling in sports than the magic of March Madness,” Miller said.
 “If you’re getting in on the action, have your game plan to bet responsibly.
 That means setting a budget, keeping it fun, learning the odds and playing legally,” Miller added.

 Bettors like Gonzaga to cut down the nets and claim the title this year, with 17% listing the Bulldogs as their favorite, followed by Duke (12%) and Kentucky (11%).
-Gonzaga, as the favorite, aligns with what the sportsbooks have.
+Gonzaga, as the favorite, aligns with the sportsbooks' odds.
 The WCC champions are favored across every sportsbook, including +300 at FanDuel.

 Arizona has the second-best odds at +600, while Kentucky (+850), Kansas (+1000), and Baylor (+1200) round out the top five.
 Duke (+1700), the people’s second-favorite, is behind Auburn (+1600), which has the sixth-best odds.